Doorsteps: New Beginnings

 • As part of Renew Oxford, a mapping exercise is underway, for which Viva and Doorsteps have played a key part, with research and a church-wide survey helping identify both strengths and gaps in how local churches are engaging with community needs, and what future collaboration is possible.

-There have also been memorable and significant joint events, such as a celebration that happened at St. Luke's that brought together partners, beneficiaries, and organisations in Oxford, and a Pentecost gathering of churches.
+There have also been memorable and significant joint events, such as a celebration that happened at St. Luke's that brought together partners, beneficiaries, and organisations in Oxford.

 Journey Together: A New Beginning

-In 2025, following structural changes at Viva, Charlotte continues to work with babies and families in East Oxford, working for the charity Peeple and supporting referral families at Small Steps.
+In 2025, following structural changes at Viva, Charlotte continues with early years and family work in East Oxford, working for the charity Peeple and supporting referral families at Small Steps.
 She is also still running the county-wide Early Years Network and is looking forward to seeing what other opportunities for working together may arise after the Renew Oxford mapping exercise is complete.

 For the youth work, Journey Together, as a newly registered charity, will carry forward the youth work element of Doorsteps’ DNA — empowering young people, equipping leaders, and supporting practitioners — whilst adding new initiatives, including a potential project to support boys during the critical transition to secondary school.
 It will have a fresh vision and autonomy as a charity with a dedicated, skilled board that can give focused attention to youth work and youth worker collaboration.
 Practitioner support and connectedness will also be deepened through the coordination of the various networks.